 Together we can make Maker Faire a truly unique, educational, safe, and extraordinary experience for all by adhering to the rules and regulations outlined in this Toolkit.

 Maker Faire is unlike any standard trade show or conference — it is a fun, interactive maze of demonstrations, exhibits, workshops, and displays.
 We strive to keep it environmentally friendly and simple in design.
 Makers exhibits include individuals sharing their creations, large-scale art, makerspaces, school groups and organizations showcasing their inventions.
 As a sponsor, your company directly supports these Makers coming to the event and allows them to share and inspire through their innovative projects.
 Learn more about the history of Maker Faire here.

-You will be prompted to Login (prior users) or Sign Up (new users) for the Portal.
-One login per company.
+Once the Sponsor Entry Form is created or a Start Up Sponsor Application is accepted, you will be prompted to Login (prior users) or Sign Up (new users) for the Maker Faire Portal.